jwodder/doapi/api.md

   returned in when fetching multiple ones?
 - Can a non-error response object ever contain keys other than `droplet`/`action`/etc., `links`, and `meta`?
+- Can an image slug take the place of an image ID in all URLs that use the latter, or is this only allowed when retrieving a single image?
+- What happens if you try to create a new SSH key with a key whose fingerprint has already been registered?

 # Other notes